jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

 ## Basic Editing

-### Insert Mode
+### Insert && Append Modes
 Key | Effect
 --- | ---
-i | insert text after the cursor
+i | (insert mode) insert text after the cursor
+I | (insert mode) start insert mode at the beginning of the current line a | (append mode) move one char to the right and go into edit mode.
+Typing will insert text.
-A | move to end of line and enter edit mode a | move one char to the right and go into edit mode.
-Typing will insert text. o | open the line below the current line, inserting a newline, and enter edit mode O | open the line above the current line, inserting a new line, and enter edit mode
+A | (append mode) move to end of line and enter edit mode o | open the line below the current line, inserting a newline, and enter edit mode O | open the line above the current line, inserting a new line, and enter edit mode